swiperthefox/nested-custum-component/README.md

 didn't get the right value for `name`, because the bindingContext for the `login` component is not created yet when the `greeter` element is created.

+## Workaround and Solution
+- Workaround: Since `greeter` inherits the binding context from login by default, so it can use the properties of the binding context of `login`.
+But this means that `greeter` can only render data of its parent, not able to have it's own behavior code.
+- Solution(?): Do not pass the data via property.
+When the parent compoent is loaded, select the child element, and create the binding context for it.
+The binding context can define behaviors of the child, as well as property values.

 ## More Unexpected Behaviors
 If we put the app to background, then bring it back, the text displayed becomes: